henel321/homeassistant-config/README.md

 On the Improvement list.

 - Move config to packages
-- Create switches for "cleaning" scenes for all rooms and a few more shortcuts.
+- Add limitations on notifications for door open when people home.
 - Re-Add tamper alert for fire alarm once fixed in HA.